pstetz/Kaggle/complete/shelter/README.md

 # Shelter Animal Outcomes ([Kaggle overview](https://www.kaggle.com/c/shelter-animal-outcomes))

-### Submission

-The submission notebook contains the preprocessing of the data, target predictions, and some analysis

-### Analysis
+### Full

-The analysis notebook is a basic overview of the data with no attempt and predicting the target
+This notebook contains both analysis and modeling scripts.
+It contains everything you'd like to see

 ### Logs